w3c/wot-usecases/USE-CASES/hazard-annotations.md

 ### Motivation:

-Connected devices have an impact on the physical world, more than often interacting with them may have unintended consequences.
+Connected devices have an impact on the physical world, and interacting with them may have unintended consequences.

-The use-case originated within [SIFIS-Home](https://sifis-home.eu) project, where the focus is on trustworthy connected homes:
+The use-case originated within [SIFIS-Home](https://sifis-home.eu) project, where the focus is on trustworthy connected homes.
+One of the principles of trustworthiness is the following:
 The user should be made fully aware of the hazards related to the connected devices operations, be able to declare policies regarding acceptable risks, and have the home system enforce them.

 This use case discusses all three aspects (awareness, policies, and enforcement) but the focus is on the foundational problem of awareness: having the information hazards available and delivering it to all the possible actors.
-Some scenarios on how the information could be consumed in useful and advanced ways are provided.
+Some examples are provided on how the information could be consumed in useful and advanced ways, but the focus of this use case is on providing awareness of a hazard, not responding to it.

 With hazard and risks we consider the most broader scope, it can be an operational hazard as defined by `ISO/DIS 45001` and similar standards or a privacy concern as defined by legislations such as the European General Data Protection Regulation (GDPR).